marceloxp/JsWidthBreakpoints/README.md

 ![Version](https://img.shields.io/github/package-json/v/marceloxp/jsWidthBreakPoints)
 ![License](https://img.shields.io/github/license/marceloxp/jsWidthBreakPoints)

 **jsWidthBreakPoints** is a lightweight, vanilla JavaScript library for handling responsive breakpoints with dynamic CSS classes and visual rules.
-It allows you to define custom breakpoints, apply CSS classes dynamically based on the window width, and visualize breakpoints with a customizable rule (régua).
+It allows you to define custom breakpoints, apply CSS classes dynamically based on the window width, and visualize breakpoints with a customizable rule.

 ---